nelsonYB/node-exm-typescript/README.md

-# Project Title

-Project Node with Typescript and MySQL
+# Project Node with Typescript and MySQL
 ---
 ## Requirements